 Day 1: London

 Escape the city streets at the Queen Elizabeth Park, where the 2012 Olympic Park has been transformed into parkland, and channel your inner big kid on the ArcelorMittal Orbit – the world’s longest tunnel slide.
-If you’re in London on a Sunday, don’t miss the colourful Columbia Road flower market.
-And check out some of Shoreditch’s themed bars – play ping pong at Bounce, table football at Bar Kick or bury yourself in the ball pit at Ballie Ballerson.
+If you’re in London on a Sunday, don’t miss colourful Columbia Road flower market.
+And check out Shoreditch’s themed bars – play ping pong at Bounce, table football at Bar Kick or bury yourself in the ball pit at Ballie Ballerson.

 Read more: Alternative things to do in London

 The following morning, head south of London on a day trip to Brighton.
 Multiple trains run between the two cities every hour, departing from London Bridge, Blackfriars and Victoria stations and taking around 1 hour 15 minutes.
 Brighton is full of character, mixing together a traditional seaside resort with a big LGBTQ and alternative population.